Common Problems of Babies with Trisomy 18 or Trisomy 13

 Reflux, a frequent problem in infants and children with trisomy 18 or 13, is usually treated with medication prescribed by a doctor, but referral to a gastroenterologist may be needed if reflux persists.
 The American Academy of Pediatrics recommends that healthy infants sleep on their backs to decrease the risk of sudden infant death syndrome (SIDS).
 But reflux can cause pneumonia due to aspiration so it is important to ask the doctor what sleep position is safe for your baby.
 Some children with reflux need consideration of surgical correction.

 Prior to any surgery, a cardiac evaluation will be needed to determine the safety of doing the procedure.
 The most frequent surgery done for babies and children with trisomy 18 or 13 is placement of a gastrostomy tube for feeding.
 The SOFT Surgery Registry maintains a list of surgeries reported by parents on the SOFT membership forms.
-This list can be seen on the SOFT web site in the Family Support section at the bottom of the home page and in the “Professionals” tab of the main menu.
+Various tables of reported surgeries can be seen on this web site under the Resources and the Medical Professional menu tabs.

 Children with feeding difficulties and cardiac problems grow slower and in general are smaller than other children.
 Ask your doctor about formulas or supplements to help your baby gain weight.
 A referral to a nutritionist might be helpful.
 Growth charts for children with trisomy 18 or 13 were published in 1994; a number of participants in this study were from SOFT.
 These charts are available on the SOFT website, to copy and add to your child’s medical record for use in monitoring your child’s growth in comparison to others with the same disorder.